ZiruiSongBest/WereBench/README.md

-Of course, here is the `README.md` file written in English, based on your requirements and the provided materials.

----

 # WereBench: Evaluating LLMs in Social Deduction Games with Human-Aligned Strategies

 **WereBench** is a new benchmark for evaluating the language, reasoning, and strategic capabilities of Large Language Models (LLMs) in social deduction games.
 The project is based on a high-quality, multimodal Werewolf dataset and introduces a novel evaluation framework called **WereAlign**.